gnosischain/documentation/docs/bridges/Token Bridge/xdai-bridge.md

 1. User -> Gnosis Chain bridge: initiate a withdrawal: xDAI is burned.
 2. `UserRequestForSignature` event emitted (see [example transaction](https://blockscout.com/xdai/mainnet/tx/0x8e23cf0ab01476c2df5b71a72603f2c229d3d9a63ad6ca71ce164798f3733826/internal-transactions)).
-3. Validators listen to the event: call `submitSignature` on Gnosis chain.
+3. Validators listen to the event and call `submitSignature` on Gnosis chain.
 4. After consensus: `CollectedSignatures` event is emitted
 5. Anyone can execute the withdrawal on Ethereum (user via UI or validator).
 DAI is unlocked.
 6. `RelayedMessage` emitted on mainnet